arezaii/chapel/man/chpl.rst

     [Don't] warn about attribute tool names that aren't recognized.
 Without this warning, attributes belonging to unknown tools will be silently ignored.
-    The default is to warn about all unkown tool names.
+    The default is to warn about all unknown tool names.
+The only tool name that is currently known without needing to be specified is `chpldoc`.

 **\--using-attribute-toolname <**\ *toolname*\ **>**